 This part of the assignment is designed to get you thinking about startups!
 There are lots of options to choose from, as long as you complete at least 50 points of activities that you track below.
 Have fun, find things that align with your interests and current startup aspirations, but challenge yourself and get out of your comfort zone.
+You can not do the same option more than once (can't do 10d five times).
 Bonus Challenge: Get the most points!

 10 points each 10a.
 Listen to an episode of a startup- or business-related podcast (examples: How I Built This, The Pitch, Planet Money).
 Write or draw/sketch a reflection in your notebook on what you found interesting.
 10b.
 Read an article or blog post related to startups.
 Write or draw/sketch a reflection in your notebook on what you found interesting.
 10c.
 Interview a person related to a problem you want to solve.
 Take detailed notes in your notebook.
 10d.
 Watch an episode of Shark Tank.
 Write or draw/sketch a reflection in your notebook on what you found interesting.
 20 points each 20a.
-Create a 500-1300 word article or blog post that lists 5-10 startup resources for students with a description for why each resource is worthwhile.
-20b.
-Interview a current investor or entrepreneur.
-Turn your interview into a podcast episode, a video, or a 500-1300 word blog post.
-20c.
-Find an entrepreneurship "thought leader" (someone who's well known and influential).
-Learn more about the person, read their writings, etc. Then, write a 500-1300 blog post on the person, their startup philosophy, and your opinion on the person.
-Make sure to cite sources.
-20d.
+Create a 500-1300 word article or blog post that lists 5-10 startup resources for students with a description for why each resource is worthwhile. or entrepre interview in view a current investor eneur.
+Turn your nto a podcast video, or a 500-1300 post. our "thought leader" (som st who's well known and 20d.
 Create a 500-1300 blog post or an infographic about a problem you want to solve in order to convince others why it's a problem worth solving.
 Make sure to cite sources.
-30 points each 30a.
-Read the book The Lean Startup by Eric Ries.
-Write a 500-1300 word blog post reflecting and sharing your opinion about it.
-30b.
+30 points each Eric Ries.
+Write a 500-1300 word blog post reflecting and sharing your opinion about it. eve tha Fou 30b.
 Attend a startup-related event (remote is okay).
 Create a 1-slide reflection of your experience.
 Include an image of you at the event.
 Some suggestions of organizations that have startup events: The Greater Foundation, Seattle Angel Conference, Founders Live 30c.
 Build something cool.
 Deepen your technical skills by creating an interesting, self-driven project from start to finish.
 Document your process and learning in a 500-1300 word blog post that includes images.
 40 points Do something substantive to grow your entrepreneurial thinking, and document it in a 500-1300 word blog post that includes images.
 Interning at a startup this summer?
 Trying the Red Paperclip challenge and trading/bartering for something better?
 (This is the option that we did a couple years ago, but given the pandemic, it might be harder to do now.)
 Setting up a flower business in Animal Crossing?
 Just creating your own startup?
 Etc. Send me an email at bbonomo@lwsd.org with your proposal to get this option approved.